 - Cortex eliminates the ‘big data’ issue by processing data in real-time – quickly

-Sitecore Experience Commerce is a powerful ecommerce platform.
-It has everything to create secure, seamless and personalised online shopping experiences.
+Sitecore Experience Commerce has everything to create secure, seamless and personalised online shopping experiences.

 Users can configure shops using seven essential tools:

 - Merchandising: Creates and manages Catalogues, Categories, and Sellable Items

 - Inventory: Organises sellable items and controls their availability for different channels

 - Promotions: Can be qualified using Date/time, Catalogue, Shop, or Customer Order History

 - Orders: Enables users to view essential information on customer orders